ankishb/Algorithm-DS-Problems/microsoft_interview.md

 ## Bing team
 - structuring queries
     for exp: search for allen,
-        person name, institute name, like that
+        - person name, institute name, like that
 - another relevent queries
     - there is also relevenet queries, website wise
-    - for exp, you search for sth, now you choose some website, below that wesite link, there will be similar queries, which youmay want to refer
+    - for exp, you search for sth, now you choose some website, below that wesite link, there will be similar queries, which you may want to refer

 ## Outlook team
 - this is personal information manager
-- mainly mail, calender, tasks, notes, jounouls, web browsing
+- mainly mail, calender, tasks, notes, journouls, web browsing

 ## office
 - presentation layout(recommend)